ChrisRiley3/borderlands_buddy/README.md

 # Features

 * Borderlands Buddy is responsive on all device sizes
-* There are interactive elemenbts within the website
+* There are interactive elements within the website
     - Users have the ability to leave feedback on the webpage maybe things they would like to see in the future.
-    - Users have the ability to leave reviews on weapons they have used in game so they can advice other users if that weapon is worth buying.
+    - Users have the ability to leave reviews on weapons they have used in game so they can give advice to other users maybe wanting to purchase that weapon.
     - Users have the ability to purchase weapons they want to use and redeem them in game.

 # Technologies Used